chris-greening/spyrograph/_posts/2023-04-05-creating-mesmirizing-spirograph-animations-with-python-and-spyrograph.md

   <img src="{{ site.url }}{{ site.baseurl }}/images/animation_circle.gif" alt="An animation of lines rotating creating beautiful geometric patterns">
 </p>

-In this example, we call the animate method on the Hypotrochoid class with our chosen parameter values.
-This will generate a sequence of spirograph animations, each with a different radius r while keeping the other parameters constant.
+In this example, we call the animate method on the `Hypotrochoid` class with our chosen parameter values.
+This will generate a sequence of spirograph animations, each with a different radius `r` while keeping the other parameters constant

-The animate method is highly versatile, allowing us to customize the appearance of our animations by adjusting various parameters such as the color, width, and screen size.
+The `animate` method is highly versatile, allowing us to customize the appearance of our animations by adjusting various parameters such as the `color`, `width`, and `screen_size`.
 This flexibility enables us to create a wide range of visually appealing spirograph animations that cater to our artistic preferences

-In the following sections, we'll dive deeper into the animate method, exploring its various customization options and providing tips and tricks to help us master the art of spirograph animation
+In the following sections, we'll dive deeper into the `animate` method, exploring its various customization options and providing tips and tricks to help us master the art of spirograph animation

 ## Customizing our spirograph animations
-One of the most exciting aspects of using the animate method is the ability to customize and personalize our spirograph animations.
+One of the most exciting aspects of using the `animate` method is the ability to customize and personalize our spirograph animations

 With a plethora of configuration options at our fingertips, we can create unique patterns that resonate with our artistic vision.
 In this section, we'll explore some of the ways you can customize our animations using the animate method

 ### Varying the circle radii and tracing point distance
-The primary driving factors behind the generated patterns are the radii of the fixed and rolling circles (R and r, respectively) and the distance of the tracing point from the rolling circle (d).
-By altering these parameters, we can create a wide array of stunning spirograph designs.
-For example, we can experiment with different combinations of R, r, and d to find the perfect balance that produces intricate and mesmerizing patterns
+The primary driving factors behind the generated patterns are the radii of the fixed and rolling circles (`R` and `r`, respectively) and the distance of the tracing point from the rolling circle (`d`).
+By altering these parameters, we can create a wide array of stunning spirograph designs

+For example, we can experiment with different combinations of `R`, `r`, and `d` to find the perfect balance that produces intricate and mesmerizing patterns

 #### Varying the radius of the fixed circle:
 {% highlight python %}